sofa-framework/sofa/CONTRIBUTING.md

 Be sure you have read any documents on contributing and you understand [the SOFA license](https://github.com/sofa-framework/sofa/blob/master/LICENCE.txt).
 Once you have submitted a pull request the maintainer(s) can compare your branch to the existing one and decide whether or not to incorporate (pull in) your changes.

-Reminder: How to pull request (from GitHub documentation)
+Reminder - How to pull request (from GitHub documentation):

 - **Fork** the repository and clone it locally.
 - [Connect your clone](https://help.github.com/articles/configuring-a-remote-for-a-fork/) to [the original **upstream** repository](https://github.com/sofa-framework/sofa/) by adding it as a remote.
 - **Create a branch** for your changes.